raghebbenhamouda/AWS-Solutions-Architect---Associate/AWS-Solutions-Architect---Associate.md

 - Automation
     - AWS Batch ⇒ Multinode parallel jobs that span multiple EC2 instances
     - Parallel Cluster ⇒ Automatic creation of VPC, subnet, cluster and instance type for HPC

+## X-Ray

+- AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture
+- With X-Ray, you can understand how your application and its underlying services are performing to identify and troubleshoot the root cause of performance issues and errors
+- You can use X-Ray to collect data across AWS Accounts.
+The X-Ray agent can assume a role to publish data into an account different from the one in which it is running.
+This enables you to publish data from various components of your application into a central account.